Garlon Green

-Garlon Green (born January 11, 1991) is an American professional basketball player for Fos Provence Basket of the LNB Pro A. After completing his collegiate eligibility, Green started his professional career with Australian second division team Canberra Gunners, before signing for the Japanese team Kumamoto Volters.
+Garlon Everett Green (born January 11, 1991) is an American professional basketball player who last played for Antibes Sharks of the French Élite 2.
+After completing his collegiate eligibility, Green started his professional career with Australian second division team Canberra Gunners, before signing for the Japanese team Kumamoto Volters.
 In 2015 Garlon signed a contract for the 2015–16 season with the Walter Tigers Tübingen of the German Basketball Bundesliga.
 He is the younger brother of NBA player Gerald Green.
 Green participated in the BBL All-Star Game in 2016 and was the winner of the slam dunk contest.

 College career

 After graduating from high school in his hometown, Green studied at Texas Christian University and played for the TCU Horned Frogs team.
 He participated in the 2013 NCAA Slam Dunk Contest.

 Professional career

 Canberra Gunners (2014)

 After completing his studies, Green played for the Texas Legends of the NBA Development League.
 Green, however, did not enter the season squad and at the end of the year he signed a contract with the Canberra Gunners of the South East Australian Basketball League.